ridhof/62teknologi-backend-test-ridho-f/documents/api.md

 Steps:

 1. Validate `categories`
-2. Compare `categories` and `transaction-types`, then delete the unused data and add the new data
+2. Compare `categories`, then delete the unused data and add the new data
 3. Update `businesses` data with given id

 ### DEL /